 I have taught a theological foundations course to mostly college freshman for a few years now.
 Over the course we read Thomas Aquinas’s Sermon Conference on the Apostles’ Creed.
-And in his on the suffering and death of Christ, Thomas says that one of the many things we learn from the example of Christ’s passion is how to despise the things of this world.
-I have observed a certain amount of confusion among the students
+And in his section on the suffering and death of Christ, Thomas says that one of the many things we learn from the example of Christ’s passion is how to despise the things of this world.
+I have observed a certain amount of confusion among the

 April is the cruellest month, breeding Lilacs out of the dead land, mixing Memory and desire, stirring Dull roots with spring rain.
 T. S. Eliot “We are the hollow men / We are the stuffed men,” Eliot begins his 1925 poem, “The Hollow Men.”
 Not the most positive of notes on which to start.
 But perhaps therein is its haunting power.
 Reality has a way of pressing beyond our rather feeble attempts at distracting ourselves.